Row-level security (RLS) with Power BI

 The report renders based on what the RLS filters allow the user to see.

 The View as roles feature doesn't work for DirectQuery models with Single Sign-On (SSO) enabled.

 Now that you're done validating the roles in Power BI Desktop, go ahead and publish your report to the Power BI service.

 To manage security on your data model, open the workspace where you saved your report in the Power BI service and do the following steps:

-In the Power BI service, select the More options menu for a dataset.
-This menu appears when you hover on a dataset name, whether you select it from the navigation menu or the workspace page.
+In the Power BI service, select the More options menu for a semantic model.
+This menu appears when you hover on a semantic model name, whether you select it from the navigation menu or the workspace page.